 You won’t fully participate in the index returns, though.

 Wait, you thought you would?
 No, you don’t.

 They provide these limits because of the downside risk element.
-It is true; indexed universal life insurance does provide no downside risk.
+It is true; indexed universal life insurance does provide limited downside risk.
+That is, no loss (i.e. 0 return).
 That is a great advantage, no doubt.
 In order to provide zero downside loss, however, the carrier has to limit the upside.

-Also, if you participate in alternative crediting strategies that cost money, yet don’t produce savory returns.
+Also, another case is popular alternative crediting strategies that cost money, yet don’t produce savory returns.
 You’ll lose money in this case, for sure.